santina/team_Undecided/results/results.md

 ## 3. Differential Methylation Analysis
 [Source Code](https://github.com/STAT540-UBC/team_Undecided/blob/master/src/1_data_inspect_%26_4_diff%20met/Cleaning_methylation_data.md#assessment-of-differentially-methylated-sites)
 *Input*: the cleaned methylation data from post-data inspection; the clusters associated with each patient from the previous step.
-*Output*: three lists (corresponding to control, high, and low) of weights associated with each gene, depending on how differentially methylated they are (the more, the stronger the weight).
+*Output*: three lists (corresponding to control vs high, control vs low, and high vs low) of weights associated with each gene, depending on how differentially methylated they are between groups (the more, the stronger the weight).

 We then mapped each probe to their gene loci, to obtain the methylation count associated with each gene for each patient.
 We then performed differential methylation analysis using edgeR to obtain "weights" by taking -log2(FDR) associated with each gene for each comparison.